The Basics - Part 3

 Hero Parts

-Simply, the second-hand axle of a 1-15/16" diameter 30-second stopwatch (front crystal and back cover plate removed) was fastened to a radial moiré pattern printed on cardstock.
+Simply, the second-hand axle of a 2 inch diameter 30-second stopwatch (front crystal and back cover plate removed) was fastened to a radial moiré pattern printed on cardstock.
 To control the watch, a 7/32" diameter brass tube was attached to the start-stop-rewind knob via a length of rubber hose.
 That brass tube extended beyond the bottom shell through a hole cut in its front edge just under the midplate.
 The tube needed to be long enough to let a fingertip push it in to start (pulling out is not needed, since a second push stops and the third push [needlessly] resets it).
-Since there is, however, not enough exposed shaft to grab and rewind, the tube also functioned as a guide for an inserted flat-head screwdriver to catch a tiny brass peg soldered inside the tube at the front opening.
+Since there is, however, not enough exposed shaft to grab and rewind, the tube also functioned as a guide for an inserted flat-head screwdriver to catch a 1/16" diameter brass peg soldered inside the tube at the front opening.
 The entire stopwatch/rod assembly was then hot-glued into place to the upper shell.

 Myth: Both heroes used 30-second stopwatches.
-Truth: Yes, they did.
-Of course the one in Alpha has been confirmed visually, but what about in Beta, especially when the only clip of its motion ("The Day of the Dove") is so very short?
+Truth: Yes, and of course that's now been confirmed physically in both Alpha and Beta, but we knew that long before those discoveries.
+How?
 The most assured way is through knowing a 30-second mechanical stopwatch moves (ratchets) 10 times per second, whereas a 60-second stopwatch ratchets at 5 per second.
-Since a DVD displays 24 frames per second, the moiré pattern would move or change every 2 to 3 frames if driven by a 30-second, but only every 5 DVD frames if driven by a 60-second.
+Since the show was filmed at a frame rate of 24 per second, the moiré pattern would move or change every 2 to 3 frames if driven by a 30-second, but only every 5 DVD frames if driven by a 60-second.
 In both heroes, we clearly observe in screencaps the pattern change every 2 to 3 frames, indicating with absolute certainty a 30-second stopwatch.

 How the top and bottom moiré layers got cut and installed makes a big difference in how they appeared in operation.
 First, the farther apart the patterns' centers are, the more and thinner will be the "spider" arcs, plus they'll grow/shrink at a slower pace.
 The closer the centers, the fewer, wider and faster the arcs whip around.
 Also when the bottom spinning layer is off-center against a top transparent layer that is centered, the "spider" arcs grow and shrink plus the whole pattern rotates in tandem with the stopwatch.
 This is what we see in Alpha.
 If, however, those two things are swapped - where the bottom layer is centered and it's the top that is off-center - the arcs will grow and shrink but the whole pattern pretty much stays in the same orientation.
 This is closer to how Beta was built.